-Referral for counseling, treatment, rehabilitation and treatment programs can be found at the Human Resource Services Office, Student Life Offices, or throughout the community.
-Referral programs and resources can be found in Appendix C.
+Referral for counseling, treatment, rehabilitation and treatment programs can be found at the Human Resource Services Office, Student Engagement and Leadership Offices, or throughout the community.
+Referral programs and resources can be found in Appendix B: National Resources Shared with PPSC Faculty, Staff and Students for a more exhaustive list.